The secret meeting which led to one of football's most surprising transfers

 It is this understanding between player and club which has helped Monaco gain the upper hand over European rivals in the battle for young talent.

-Vasilyev mentions a story of how Monaco beat English Premier League side Arsenal to the signature of a France Under-18 defender.
+Vasilyev mentions a story of how Monaco beat English Premier League side Arsenal to the signature of defender Djibril Sidibe when the 24-year-old was at Lille.

 "Here in Monaco, he knows if he makes it, in two to three years, if he's good, he can go to any top club in the world and that's the difference," Vasilyev says.
 "That's the advantage we offer our players.